Panasonic Lumix DMC-TZ18

-Panasonic Lumix DMC-TZ18 is a digital camera by Panasonic Lumix from the year 2010.
+Panasonic Lumix DMC-TZ18 (or DMC-ZS8 in North America) is a digital camera by Panasonic Lumix from the year 2010.
 The highest-resolution pictures it records is 14.1 megapixels, through its 24mm Ultra Wide-Angle Leica DC VARIO-ELMAR zoom lens.
 The range of the focal length of the zoom lens from German company Leica Camera is from a strong wide angle with 24 mm (calculated equivalent to 35 mm film) up to the sixteenfold which is 384 mm, which amounts to a strongly magnifying telephoto lens.